physrisk/website-source/articles/2012/new-things-physics-risk.md

 P10: Physics of Risk held in Vilnius in 2006.
 See [the corresponding page](/vilnius-meeting-cost-p10-physics-risk "COST P10 Vilnius 2006") for conference program and slides.
-Another important "event" has only just started - it's the brand new European Union flagship project [FuturICT](/futurict "FuturICT").
+Another important "event" has only just started - the brand new European Union flagship project [FuturICT](/futurict "FuturICT").

 Most of the improvements were done "under the hood".
 For example we have